davidson-engineering/parameter/README.md

 ```

-## Print out a neat table, in both original and SI units
+## Print out a neat table
+In both original and SI units
 ```python
 # Print out a neat table using PrettyTable
 table = parameters_set.table